Paris launches works on 2024 Olympic village | Malay Mail

 “What is going to happen over the next 3-4 years is compensation for what has not happened the last 30 years”, it said.

-The budget for the games amounts to €6.8 billion (RM31.5 billion), 1.5 billion of which will come from the state.
+The budget for the games amounts to €6.8 billion (RM31.1 billion), 1.5 billion of which will come from the state.

 The French authorities have long expressed concern over the stark disparities in the Paris area, with wealthy citizens concentrated in the centre but northern areas far less well-off.